The Unpardonable Sin – Blasphemy Against the Holy Spirit

 2. However, how does all of this apply in our day and age?
 Can this unpardonable sin still be committed today?

-Many Bible scholars believe that this unpardonable sin cannot be committed today.
 They believe this sin could have only been committed back at the time when Jesus was walking on our earth.
 In other words, you would have to attack Jesus direct just like the Scribes and Pharisees did to be found guilty of this sin.

 However, I am not quite sure about this position.
 Here’s where I believe the first level of interpretation comes in as to what this verse might mean for all of us in this day and age.

-From the way the above two Scripture verses are being worded, there is no question what God is trying to tell us.
 If you had verbally attacked the Holy Spirit, operating through His Son Jesus while He was living down here on our earth, by telling Him that He is the devil himself – then you would have directly blasphemed the Holy Spirit, and as such, God has now rendered judgment that this transgression will be considered unpardonable in His sight.

 Now if we take this same scenario into our present day and age, and take an anointed, born-again believer who is walking with the power of the Holy Spirit operating through him to heal the sick and cast out demons just like Jesus was doing – then what happens if an unbelieving scoffer comes along and says the exact same thing – that these miracles are not being done by the Holy Spirit, but by Satan or one of his demonic spirits?
-Is this unbelieving scoffer guilty of committing the same unpardonable sin as the Scribes and Pharisees did back in Jesus’ day?

 Personally, I think there is a good chance that this unbeliever may be guilty of committing the same unpardonable sin – especially if he knows that a real miracle is taking place just like the Scribes and Pharisees did.

 If you will notice, many scoffers will not even tread into this kind of territory.
 If they see a Christian who has the anointing to heal the sick and cast out demons, they will either think that nothing is really happening, or if something is really happening, that it is just the power of suggestion.
-Most doubters and unbelievers will either think that there are no demons to begin with, or if there is, that any healing or deliverance that may have just occurred was just the power of suggestion acting on that person causing them to believe that they had been healed or delivered from demons.

-Very seldom will you see an unbeliever do what the Scribes and Pharisees did back in Jesus’ day and call the Holy Spirit Himself the devil or a demonic spirit.
 However, if someone should be as bold and as arrogant as some of these Pharisees were, and step out and directly blaspheme the Holy Spirit with this same kind of accusation – then I really think the exact same principle may apply as it did when Jesus was walking with the power of the Holy Spirit – and that these people would be just as guilty of committing the unpardonable sin as the Scribes and Pharisees were back at the time that Jesus was walking on our earth.

-I believe the same analogy would apply.
-The Holy Spirit is living and operating on the inside of each born-again believer today just as He was with Jesus.
 If God the Father is calling any blasphemous attacks against the Holy Spirit operating through His Son Jesus as the unpardonable sin – then I personally believe that God would call the same thing out in this day and age if any scoffer would do the exact same thing – call the Holy Spirit a demon or the devil operating through an anointed, born-again believer.

 3. I know there are some Christians who have wondered whether or not they have committed the unpardonable sin.
 Demons love to play a person with this kind of false accusation once they move in on them with one of their attacks.